 Will Harris was born in London to an English father and a Chinese Indonesian mother.
 His poems pursue, among other things, the complexities of a mixed inheritance, the ‘opposite currents in his blood’.
 So this is a perceptive and arresting debut that—in an age of preoccupation with issues of race—scrutinises frankly how we see and are seen.
 A central focus is the recurrent desire to transcend the self and its history, and the impossibility of doing so.

-Sorry, this publication is currently sold out.
+Sorry, this pamphlet is sold out.

 From ‘The Ark’: II

 to his father’s good parts, resolved to make

 before the fall.
 Instead, before the year

 was out he’d buried his small son and hidden